ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 **OPTIONS**

+   `    --name`       Resource record name.

+   `    --type`       Resource record type.

+   `    --ipv4`       IPv4 address.

+   `    --ipv6`       IPv6 address.

+   `    --cname`      Canonical name.

+   `    --ptrdname`   Hostname of the relevant A or AAAA record.

+   `    --text`       Human readable text.

+   `    --exchange`   Hostname of Exchange server.

+   `    --preference` Preference of the MX record

+   `    --service`    The symbolic name of the desired service, start with an underscore (_).

+   `    --protocol`   The symbolic name of the desired protocol.

+   `    --port`       Port number of the target server.

+   `    --weight`     Weight of distributing queries among multiple target servers.

+   `    --priority`   Priority of the SRV record.

+   `    --target`     Hostname of the target server.

+   `    --ttl`        Time to live, in seconds.
+Default value is 900.
+Valid values: 60, 120, 300, 600, 900, 1800, 3600, 7200, 18000, 43200.

-    `-s, --json-str`  The JSON data used to describe a DNS Record.
+   `-r, --record-content` The JSON file or JSON string used to describe a DNS Resource Record.

    The required fields in JSON data are "name".

         "name": Resource record name.
         PTR records DO NOT need this field.
         {: note}

    * For type A, AAAA:

         Extra required fields are "rdata".